mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 to install packages on the fly.
 We'll refer to this procedure as singularity sandboxes.

-The second one way is more like you know what you want, so you write a list of everything you need, you sent it to singularity and it will install everything for you.
+The second way is more like you know what you want, so you write a list of everything you need, you send it to singularity and it will install everything for you.
 Those lists are called singularity recipes.